Law enforcement

 Surveillance reports

-Each year, we will publish a short report of all surveillance actions that were taken and have been reported to us by the operators.
+Each year, we will publish a short report of all surveillance actions that were taken and have been reported to us by mix operators.

 - In 2012 there has been one surveillance court order to all German mix operators and JonDos GmbH.
 It concerned one JonDonym account number which was known to the law enforcement agency before start of surveillance.
 No premium cascade and no free cascade was able to provide the requested communication data because not all operators of any cascade got a court order.

 - In 2011, no new surveillance court order was given to any operator.
-The surveillance court order from 2010 (published last year) was going on over turn of the year into 2011.
+The surveillance court order from 2010 (published last year) was going on over turn of the year.

-- In 2010 there has only been one surveillance court order to single mix operators that was put into effect during 6 months.
-It concerned a handful JonDonym account numbers.
+- In 2010 there has only been one surveillance court order to single mix operators.
+It concerned a handful JonDonym account numbers which was known to the law enforcement agency before start of surveillance.

 - In 2009, there has been a surveillance court order to single Mix operators.
 A total of two web sites or e-mail providers, respectively, where affected.
 The observation has been stopped after the court order, which was renewed once, expired (after four months altogether) and affected two free mix cascades.